Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems: System Model and Problem Formulation

-It is clear that $\mathcal P_{0}$ is a non-convex optimization problem due to the complex objective function (11a) which includes logarithmic and fractional terms, the interdependence of variables in both the objective function (11a) and the power constraint $\mathrm{C}_{3}$, and the constraint $\mathrm{C}_{5}$ which imposes a unit modulus condition.
+where, constraints $\mathrm{C}_{1}$ indicates the radar sensing SINR requirement per target, $\mathrm{C}_{2}$ and $\mathrm{C}_{3}$ represent the given maximum power budget at the DFBS and active STAR-RIS, respectively, $\mathrm{C}_{4}$ means the active nature limitation of STAR-RIS amplitude, and $\mathrm{C}_{5}$ indicates the unit-modulus constraint of phase shift.
+It is clear that $\mathcal P_{0}$ is a non-convex optimization problem due to the complex objective function (10a) which includes logarithmic and fractional terms, the interdependence of variables in both the objective function (10a) and the power constraint $\mathrm{C}_{3}$, and the constraint $\mathrm{C}_{5}$ which imposes a unit modulus condition.
 Next, we propose an efficient iterative algorithm to deal with it.